-The firmware comes in three alternative versions and is composed out of the:
+The firmware of bothcomes in three alternative versions and is composed out of the:

-- Boot-up software (BOS), the Resource Management System (RMS), the Flash Loader (FL).
-The BOS applies the essential configuration, internal testing and the start-up. - The RMS implements a low level application interface (API) to the Smartcard Embedded Software and provides handling and managing routines for RAM, MMU, Branch table, configuration and further functions. - The Flash Loader allows downloading user software to the SOLID FLASHTM NVM during the manufacturing process and also at user premises if ordered.
+- Boot-up software (BOS), the Resource Management System (RMS), the Flash Loader (FL), the Mifare compatible code part (MCS) located in the ROM and the RFI supporting functions.
+The BOS applies the essential configuration, internal testing and the start-up. - The RMS implements a low level application interface (API) to the Smartcard Embedded Software and provides handling and managing routines for RAM, MMU, Branch table, configuration and further functions. - The Flash Loader allows downloading user software to the SOLID FLASHTM NVM during the manufacturing process and also at user premises if ordered. - The Radio Frequency Interface Application Interface (RFAPI) functions consist of executable code in the ROM which is part of the TOE and a SOLID FLASHTM NVM code part which is delivered separately to the user and which is not part of the TOE. - The Mifare compatible software (MCS) part located in the ROM.
+These routines are only called if the MCS library is executed; else these routines are not sued.